M. M. Pallam Raju: Career

 In October 2012, he was sworn in as the Union Minister for Human Resource Development.
 Some of the important milestones during his tenure include the Rashtriya Uchchatar Shiksha Abhiyan (RUSA), which was set up to provide higher education to deserving students.
 Under the Direct Benefit Transfer (DBT) scheme, Fellowships and Scholarships were given to over 100,000 students, by transferring the corresponding amounts directly to their bank accounts.
 Training was imparted to 207,000 students through Polytechnics as a part of the Community Development Scheme (CDS) during the academic year of 2012–13.

 The National Mission on Education through Information and Communication Technology (NMEICT) project was another important milestone.
-The project aims towards a proper balance between content generation, research in critical areas relating to imparting of education and connectivity for integrating our knowledge with the latest advancements.
-It aims at empowering students and teachers through synchronous and asynchronous learning.
 Connectivity was provided to 20,685 colleges through the NMEICT project and efforts are on to start DTH Television channels.

 Article 21-A and the Right To Education Act came into effect in April 2010, the implementation of this Act has seen as many as 230 million children enrolled in schools.
 The HRD Ministry and the government has focused on creating capacity in education in the last few years and has achieved reasonable success.